thomashollier/VGGT_COLMAP/README.md

 ## warning: Use at your own risk...

 Most of this code was generated with AI.
 I designed the workflow of the container from a streamlined scalable VFX production perspective, cajoled the AI assitants into debugging and making the scripts robust smoothly, and have used it extensively with good results on a RTX4090 laptop with WSL2.
+I make no other claims...

 # VGGT to COLMAP Dockerized Pipeline